An-Nahl: Summary

 This surah warns against polytheism, saying that the pagan gods cannot create anything, and against comparisons between God and any created beings.
 It praises God for giving the Earth with all its wealth to mankind.
 According to this surah, all wonders of the natural world, such as seas, stars and mountains, are proofs of God's infinite power.
 Verse 66 speaks of the miracle in milk formation in cattle: "From what is within their bodies, between excretions and blood, We produce for your drink, milk, pure and agreeable to those who drink it."
 Verse 67 speaks of the miracle of the vine: "And from the fruit of the date-palm and the vine, ye get out strong drink and wholesome food: behold, in this also is a sign for those who are wise".
-Quran 16:103 addresses the allegations that Muhammad has invented the Qur'an.
+Verse 103 addresses the allegations that Muhammad has invented the Qur'an.